Jo Swerling

 Jo Swerling (April 8, 1897 – October 23, 1964) was an American theatre writer, lyricist, and screenwriter.

-Early life and early career
+Early life

-Born Joseph Swerling in Berdichev, Ukraine, Swerling was one of a number of Jewish refugees from the Tsarist regime.
+Born Joseph Zwerling (Цверлингъ, Tsverling) in Berdichev, Ukraine, Swerling was one of a number of Jewish refugees from the Tsarist regime.
 He grew up on New York City's Lower East Side, where he sold newspapers to help support his family.

+Career

 He worked as a newspaper and magazine writer in the early 1920s.
 He wrote the Marx Brothers' The Cinderella Girls, which was a failure, and he also wrote their first movie, the unreleased silent comedy short film Humor Risk (1921).
 He scored a major success with the book and lyrics for the musical revue The New Yorkers (1927) and the play The Kibitzer (1929), the latter co-written with actor Edward G. Robinson.

 In Hollywood

 Swerling was brought to Hollywood by Columbia Pictures chief Harry Cohn to work on the screenplay for Frank Capra's Ladies of Leisure (1930), the first of several collaborations with the director.
 His dozens of screenplays in the 1930s and 1940s include Platinum Blonde, Behind the Mask, Once to Every Woman, The Pride of the Yankees (for which he received an Academy Award nomination), Lifeboat, Leave Her to Heaven, and It's a Wonderful Life.
 He also provided some uncredited writing for Gone with the Wind.